ajaxian79/algorithms/notes/iterative-traversals.md

 - BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.

 - Manacher expands around each center, reusing prior radii via mirror reflection.

+- Maintain `[l, r]` and a counter; on counter-met-condition record the answer and shrink.